ApiGen/ApiGen/README.md

 # Welcome to TR ApiGen #

 TR ApiGen is a fork of the original [tool](https://github.com/nette/apigen) created by [Andrewsville](https://github.com/Andrewsville) and [Kukulich](https://github.com/kukulich).

+When the original ApiGen was introduced, its [author](https://github.com/dg) stated that: *"This time with no technical support.
+There are definitely things that ApiGen does not support and that are absolutely crucial for you.
+And without them there is no use in trying ApiGen because other similar tools have them.
+If this is the case, feel free to add them."*

-We have taken the original ApiGen, fixed some bugs, altered some things and added many useful features.
+And we did :) That is how our **TR ApiGen** was born.
+We have taken the original tool, fixed some bugs, altered some things and added many useful features.

 # Differences from the original tool #

 The biggest difference is that we use our own [TokenReflection library](https://github.com/Andrewsville/PHP-Token-Reflection) to describe the source code.
 Using TokenReflection is:

-* fast (TR Apigen is faster than the original version, actually),
-* safe (documented source code does not get included and thus parsed),
+* **safe** (documented source code does not get included and thus parsed),
-* simple (you do not need to include or autoload all libraries you use in your source code).
+* **simple** (you do not need to include or autoload all libraries you use in your source code).

 Besides, we have made following changes in our ApiGen.

-### Changed behavior ###
+### Changes ###

-* There are different command line parameters (we will look at them later).
+* Different command line parameters (see below).
-* TR Apigen supports multiple/custom templates.
+* Support for multiple/custom templates.
-* There are two fancy progressbars.
-One is displayed while parsing source codes, the other one while generating the actual documentation.
-So you do not have to stare at the command prompt not having an idea how long it will take to finish.
-* We can handle exceptions.
-So if something goes wrong, you will know what happened (and you can let us know ;)
-* TR ApiGen uses much less memory.

-### Documentation changes ###
+* Fancy progressbars (one while parsing source codes, one while generating documentation).
+* Exceptions handling.
+* Much lower memory usage.
 * Better page titles.
 * A page with trees of classes, interfaces and exceptions.
 * A page with a list of deprecated elements.